charlestang06/foodblog/_recipes/poutine.md

 > Check out these cheese curds straight from Canada, courtesy to Ms. Julie!!
 Thanks Ms. Julie!!!
 >
 > <img src="poutine4.jpg" width="100%"></img>
+>
+> Update: I made this again with Five Guys fries (ordered extra crispy) and it was amazing!
+The fries were so crispy and salty, and the gravy was so flavorful.
+Ms. Julie brought an even larger bag of cheese curds and it would so delicious.
+She showed me how to make a roux in an Instant Pot and showed me how she made her gravy.
+I thought it was a bit too black peppery but is definitely a grown taste.
+I would also recommend using real beef stock instead of bouillon cubes, as it would make the gravy more flavorful.
+A quick an easy recipe for on the go!